Last year, my father walked into my room with a Canon 30D, equipped with a camera strap, a single battery, and a small 8-gig SD card.

 While it started as something to just do, it became a part of me, and I wanted to know more.
 I wanted to learn.
 And so, I asked my father every little thing about photos.
 What does f/2.8 mean?
 Why does my camera beep and flash red little dots before a photo?
 Why the lights shined the way they did and why the darks were as they were on my camera screen.

-From then on, I learned from him and countless YouTube videos on gear, composition, lighting, and finding what you loved when photographing.
+From then on, I learned from my father and countless YouTube videos on gear, composition, lighting, and finding what you loved when photographing.
 From there, I settled on sports.
-My first ever shoot was a volleyball game here, where I live.
+My first ever shoot was a volleyball game where I live in Connecticutt.
 I didn’t know what was going on.
 The players didn’t know what the hell I was doing.
 I just sat, stood, and moved with the game.
 And I just clicked away.
 Looking back at those photos, they were, of course, awful.
-I didn't get any great action shots and the photos looked so warm and orange.
+I didn't get any great action shots and the photos looked warm and orange.
 I’ve learned a lot with new gear and editing, but these photos were a humble piece of me.
 A look at where I started and where I am now.
 The improvements I’ve made and the joy I’ve felt from the atmosphere of sports.

 The only question I have for myself is now this.